charlielobster/CUDA_NekRS/README.md

 In the example, Driver Version is `570.172.08` and CUDA Version is `12.8`.

-The difference between CUDA Version and Toolkit Version, even though they are usually the same numeric values on a given machine, is that the CUDA Version refers to the driver software running on a particular GPU device, often referred to as the `native` architecture in configuration tools, while the CUDA Toolkit Version determines what hardware architectures a given codebase on a machine can target.

 If you haven't installed a driver yet, in a terminal, type:

 ```